rajeswarithota1715/java-maven-sonar-argocd-helm-k8s-project/README.md

     * go to Jenkins dashboard ->manage jenkins -> manage credentials ->system >global credentails -> type as username and password and add provide credentials

 24.  login to argocd
+25.  argocd username will be admin and password will be available under kubernetes secrets with secret name argocd-initial-admin-secret
-25.  create new application by providing required details
+26.  create new application by providing required details
-26.  sync the application
+27.  sync the application
+28.  login to application